-This semi-homemade slow cooker spiked spiced apple cider uses store-bought apple cider infused with cinnamon, cloves, star anise, and citrus.
+This Spiked Crockpot Apple Cider uses store-bought apple cider infused with cinnamon, cloves, star anise, and citrus.
 Right before serving, it’s topped off with your favorite whisky or bourbon for the perfect comforting fall cocktail!

 However, when the fall chill in the air starts to transition to a colder, winter-like feel, all I want to do is start a fire and curl up with a giant class of hot apple cider.

 Today’s Spiked Crockpot Apple Cider is PERFECT for chilly fall nights, and so perfect for entertaining.
 Store-bought apple cider is mixed with cloves, cinnamon sticks, and lots of citrus, and then topped off with your favorite whiskey or bourbon.